attenditechnology/attendi-android/README.md

 ## Development

+The project structure is organized as follows:

+* AttendiSpeechService/
+The core SDK framework target.
+This is the codebase for the Attendi Speech Service.

+* AttendiSpeechServiceExample/
+A sample Android app demonstrating how to integrate and use the SDK.

 ### Testing

 When testing AttendiSpeechService, use a physical Android device rather than an emulator.
 The Android emulator has limited or unreliable support for AudioRecord, which may lead to audio capture failures or inconsistent behavior during recording.

 ### Network Security Configuration